2012 in LGBT Rights

 LGBT employment discrimination becomes sexual orientation only.

-Labour law protects sexual minority individuals from discrimination.
+Labour law protects sexual minority individuals from discrimination and protections were granted based on sexual option in 1996.
 Gender identity is not explicitly stated however.

 • LGBT discrimination becomes illegal in some contexts.